j2thex/ummawellness/README.md

 ## Deployment

-### GitHub Pages
+### GitHub Pages (Recommended)

-1. Push your changes to the `main` branch
-2. Enable GitHub Pages in your repository settings
+1. **Enable GitHub Pages** in your repository settings
-3. Select the `main` branch as the source
+2. **Set source to GitHub Actions**
+3. **Push to main branch** - automatic deployment!

+The GitHub Actions workflow will:
+- Install dependencies
+- Build the Jekyll site
+- Deploy to GitHub Pages automatically

 ### Netlify